HaxeFoundation/HaxeManual/content/02-types.md

 >
 > A type in Haxe is considered **nullable** if `null` is a valid value for it.

 It is common for programming languages to have a single, clean definition for nullability.
-However, Haxe has to find a compromise in this regard due to the nature of Haxe's target languages: While some of them allow and; in fact, default to `null` for anything, others do not even allow `null` for certain types.
+However, Haxe has to find a compromise in this regard due to the nature of Haxe's target languages.
+While some of them allow and, in fact, default to `null` for anything, others do not even allow `null` for certain types.
 This necessitates the distinction between two types of target languages:

 > ##### Define: Static target
 >